 Proposal Processing Timeline

-*Please note that proposals submitted according to this timeline will have priority over all other proposals.
+Proposals submitted according to this timeline will have priority over all other submissions.

-Cost share: If cost share is required, we will need a letter of commitment from the unit / entity providing the cost share at least 15 days prior to submission.
+If cost-share is required, we will need a letter of commitment from the unit/entity providing the cost-share at least 15 days prior to submission.

-As a reminder, the College has responsibility to ensure compliance with procedures associated with both pre-award and post-award activities.
+The college has the responsibility to ensure compliance with procedures associated with both pre-award and post-award activities.
 We are under audit risk and, therefore, must ensure that we adhere to the guidelines.
 We are here to support your continued success with your research endeavors and will do our best to ensure we are not putting the University, College, department, or you at risk.